These are the SURPAS bylaws for 2018. Download here.

-B. Conflicts that cannot be resolved at local level should be brought to the attention of the CoChairs.
+B. Conflicts that cannot be resolved at local level should be brought to the attention of the Co-Chairs.
 The Co-Chairs will listen to the complaints and hear everyone involved.
 They should attempt to achieve a satisfactory solution by referring to these Bylaws.
-The Co-Chairs may seek advice from the Assistant Dean for Postdoctoral Affairs.
+The Co-Chairs may seek advice from the Associate Dean for Postdoctoral Affairs.

 E. The advice from the Advisory Board will be communicated to the Council¸ which will formally decide how to implement the advice.

-1. The Advisory Board shall consist of three members.
+1. The Advisory Board shall consist of three members, ideally:

-3. The Co-Chairs of the Council organize the invitations to serve on the Advisory Board.
+3. The Co-Chairs of the Council organize the invitations to serve on the Advisory Board if they cannot be filled from the three positions listed above.
 Nominations will be discussed with and approved by the Council.